 Leaders from Muslim intelligentsia also believe this and have been advising whoever listens to them to do the same.
 They have been advising politicians who propose schemes for the economic or educational upliftment of Muslims to implement these schemes without talking about them too loudly.
 That this is anathema to all politicians who get their breath of life from talking about whatever they do, is countered by the warning that if they talk in this case, they will be sealing their own fate.
 That Muslims are an integral part of the population of India and citizens of our country and not beholden to anyone for this, is simply ignored in the face of present day reality where Muslims are not only being murdered but their murderers are being protected, applauded and rewarded publicly and shamelessly.
 This behavior not only doesn’t result in unpopularity for the politicians engaging in it, but results in political gains.
 Polarization seems to be the order of the day for every politician.

 This is what has happened in India over the past 70 years since our independence.
 The formation of Pakistan based on religion landed us with a legacy of divisiveness which Indian Muslims have borne the brunt of, for no fault of theirs.
 Vote bank politics became the norm and is openly practiced.
 ‘Appeasement of minorities’ is the slogan used for what is essentially vote bank politics which every party has always used.
-Today it has reached the stage where you are told to vote for this or that party because they are of your religion, not because of their performance in government or outside it.
-All this is not the creation of the NDA or BJP but the legacy which they inherited and continue to use.
-Their fault is not in its creation but in its continued use.
+Political parties created this poison.
+Not Muslims.
+But Muslims are blamed for it.
+Everybody has vote banks.
+Today it has reached the stage where you are told to vote for this or that candidate or party because they are of your religion, not because of their performance in government or outside it.
+The common fault of all political parities is not in the creation of vote bank politics but in its continued use.
+Elections must be on the basis of a track record of governance.
+Nothing else.
 Compromise is the name of the game and frankly I think this is a characteristic of being Indian; that we compromise on everything.
 That is why we live with atrocious things which in any other country would have resulted in a revolution but in India life continues because we compromise.

 I think the time has come to take a stand.
 This is my stand.

-- What is the religion of the farmers who have been committing suicide; till date, over 400,000?
+- What is the religion of the farmers who have been committing suicide?

 - What is the religion of the perhaps more than 300 million youth who are not only unemployed but are unemployable thanks to our failed education system?